tailorck/parqr-flask/README.md

 #### Getting Started
 1. Download `docker` and `docker-compose`.
+2. [MAC] Download the Docker program
-2. Clone this repo.
+3. Clone this repo.
-3. Inside the repo, store your Piazza credentials in an encrypted file with `python encrypt_login.py`.
+4. Inside the repo, store your Piazza credentials in an encrypted file with `python encrypt_login.py`.
+5. (Step 4) Actually, ask Chirag for specific Piazza email and pw.
+The function read_credentials doesn't work.
-4. Spin up the docker containers with `docker-compose up --build -d`.
+6. Spin up the docker containers with `docker-compose up --build -d`.
 The first time will take a few minutes to download the mongo and redis images.
+7. Verify you have 4 containers running (a list of the images will be better)
+8. create /data/db
+9. add /data/db in Docker's Preferences' File Sharing
-5. If everything went according to plan, `curl localhost` should return `Hello, World!`.
+10. If everything went according to plan, `curl localhost` should return `Hello, World!`.

 #### Debugging